la-haus/flutter-segment/README.md

 =-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-

 ⚠️ ⚠️
-We are no longer supporting this library.
+We are no longer mantaining this library.
 Feel free to fork it and work on your own branch.
 ⚠️ ⚠️

 =-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-